 Financial aid is available for post-secondary education.
 The primary form used for financial aid is the Free Application for Federal Student Aid (FAFSA).
 Our Guidance Department will host a "Financial Aid Night" and "Financial Aid Workshop" on a date to be announced.
-Parents of juniors and seniors are encouraged to attend this worthwhile program.
+Parents of any student in grades 9 through 12 are encouraged to attend the Financial Aid Night information session.
+The Financial Aid/FAFSA workshop is for 12th grade students and parents only.

 Local scholarships are also available for seniors.
-Each senior receives a listing of all local scholarships in April and may pick up the appropriate applications in the Guidance Office.
+Each senior receives a listing of all local scholarships in March and has access to all necessary applications in the "Scholarship" Google Classroom.
 All completed applications must be submitted to the Guidance Office by the specified deadline.
-All local scholarship recipients should send a thank you note to the benefactors.
+All local scholarship recipients should be certain to send a thank you note to the benefactors.